mokyen/okyensourcesoftware/invariance.md

 On a side note, I really prefer the term CADRe, or Constructor Acquires-Destructor Releases, as a better name for remembering RAII.
 However, it's hard to change a term that's been around longer than the Super Nintendo.

-## Conditions That Must Be True for a Data Member
+## Property of a Data Member that Must Be True

 The final type of invariance is similar to the first but isn't a relationship between data members.
-For instance, some objects have nontrivial getters or setters for an object that.
+Instead, there's some thing that needs to be enforced a our a member.
+Maybe our integer needs to always be even.
+Maybe a string can only be a certain length .
+One of the most common places this is seen is in nontrivial getters or setters for an object that do some enforcement.

-Consider this class:
+Consider this example:

 ```cpp
 class EvenNumber {